vmware-archive/wavefront-opentracing-sdk-go/README.md

 opentracing.InitGlobalTracer(tracer)
 ```

-**Note:** Initializing the global tracer causes completed spans be reported to Wavefront automatically.
-You do not need to start the reporter explicitly.
+**Note:** After you initialize the global tracer, completed spans are automatically reported to Wavefront and you do not need to start the reporter explicitly.

 ## Span Logs